 “Georgia has responded remarkably well to the pandemic.
 Preventing the virus from spreading should be at the top of the list, because a major recurrence in Georgia would harm the recovery process, add to the fiscal burden, and compromise the country’s reputation as a safe place to visit and do business,” said Shane Rosenthal, Country Director and Resident Representative of the Asian Development Bank in Georgia.
 “Our team is working on a substantial package of support this year, in response to COVID-19 and as part of our longer-term support for livable cities, improved infrastructure and regional connectivity.”

-Medical supplies, digital health software and hardware needed to rapidly boost Georgia’s virus testing capacity will also be procured with the grant funds to help reduce the workload of frontline medical workers at Lugar’s Center (National Center for Disease Control and Public Health), which is conducting more than 70% of all PCR testing in the country.

 ADB is committed to achieving a prosperous, inclusive, resilient, and sustainable Asia and the Pacific, while sustaining its efforts to eradicate extreme poverty.
 Established in 1966, it is owned by 68 members—49 from the region.